snpsuen/kubernetes_marketplus/README.md

 ```
 ### 3. Wire up the Metamask wallet and Ganache

-Open and login to the Metameask wallet on the desktop browser.
+Open and login to the Metamask wallet on the desktop browser.

+Click settings -> Network -> Add a Network

+Add the K8s Ganache blockchain as follows.